PolyglotDevsLondon/sharespots/README.md

 Sharespots is a simple Django app that displays a curated list of cafes/co-working spaces to meetup and work in London.

 <!--
-Add auto table of contents after this issue is fixed https://github.com/isaacs/github/issues/215 e.g. [TOC] or {:toc max_level=3 }
+@TODO Add auto table of contents after this issue is fixed https://github.com/isaacs/github/issues/215 e.g. [TOC] or {:toc max_level=3 }
 -->